Felton in Santa Cruz County, California — The American West (Pacific Coastal)

 These kilns were built in the mid 1870s by I.X.L.
 Lime Company and operated on and off until 1919.
 By then, most of the surrounding redwoods has been cut to fuel the kilns or make barrels.

 Location.
 37° 3.506′ N, 122° 5.742′ W. Marker is in Felton, California, in Santa Cruz County.
-Touch for map.
 This marker is in the Fall Creek unit of Henry Cowell Redwoods State Park.
-The lime kilns are located at the junction of South Fork, Cape Horn and Kiln Trails.
-The trail head parking lot is at approximately 800 Empire Felton Road.
-The trail to the lime kilns is approximately
+The lime kilns are Touch for map.
+Marker is in this post office area: Felton CA 95018, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-The Cremer House (approx. 1.3 miles away); Felton Covered Bridge (approx. 1˝ miles away); Grace Episcopal Church Building (approx. 4.3 miles away); Scott House (approx. 4.3 miles away); The Swamp House (approx. 4.8 miles away); Cowell Lime Works (approx. 6 miles away); Salz Tannery (approx. 6.1 miles away); St. Vincent de Paul Catholic Church (approx. 6.2 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+The Cremer House (approx. 1.3 miles away); Felton Covered Bridge (approx. 1˝ miles away); Grace Episcopal Church Building (approx. 4.3 miles away); The Scott House (approx. 4.3 miles away); a different marker also named Scott House (approx. 4.3 miles away); The Swamp House (approx. 4.8 miles away); Cowell Lime Works (approx. 6 miles away); Salz Tannery (approx. 6.1 miles away).
 Touch for a list and map of all markers in Felton.

 Also see . . .

 2. Lime Kiln Legacies.
 Lime is generally made by heating limerock (rock made of calcium carbonate, such as limestone or marble) to over 1,640°F. This drives carbon dioxide from the rock, leaving behind lime.
 Pure lime is white, caustic, lighter in weight than the original rock, and reacts violently with water.
-It has many uses, but its principal historical use was for making mortar and plaster.
-When mixed with (Submitted on August 31, 2012, by Barry Swackhamer of San Jose, California.)
+It has many uses, but its principal historical use (Submitted on August 31, 2012, by Barry Swackhamer of Brentwood, California.)

 1. Text of Newspaper Article Displayed on the Historic Lime Kiln Marker - See Photo #3